Do you need help?

 You can rebuild your life after abuse, although right now it may feel impossible.
 It won’t happen overnight, but every day will be a little easier.
 Women’s Aid can support you along the way.

 Read more about domestic violence and keeping safe or call us today to talk to one our Helpline workers on 1800 341 900 .
-The line is open from 10am to 10pm every day of the year, except Christmas day.
+The line is open 24 hours a day, seven days a week.
 You can also email firstname.lastname@example.org.